← Back to research

 Bottom Line

-zclaw pushes the personal AI assistant to its absolute minimum: a $5 microcontroller running 888 KiB of firmware that can chat via Telegram, control GPIO pins, schedule tasks, and remember context across reboots.
-It's the proof that AI assistants don't need gigabytes — or even megabytes.
+zclaw pushes the personal AI assistant to its absolute minimum: a $5 microcontroller running under 888 KiB of firmware that can chat via Telegram, control GPIO pins, read sensors, schedule tasks, and remember context across reboots.
+As of June 2026 it sits at 2,159 stars and remains maintained, though the rapid-fire release pace of March 2026 has cooled.
+It's the proof that AI assistants don't need gigabytes — or even megabytes — provided you're comfortable with the intelligence living in a cloud API.

 Recommended for: Hardware hackers, IoT enthusiasts, and anyone who wants an AI assistant on the cheapest possible device.